• Skip to primary navigation

 According to Christie’s of London, Apple’s first computer (Apple-1) was sold to an anonymous buyer for GBP 371,250 ($459,000), in an online auction conducted during 16-23, May 2019.

-The highest individual price paid for an Apple-1 computer is $815,000, paid by Shannon and Glenn Dellimore, co-founders of popular skincare line Glamglow.
+When it comes to individual buyers, the highest individual price paid for Apple-1 computer is $815,000, paid by Shannon and Glenn Dellimore, co-founders of skincare line “Glamglow”.

 Encouraged by the success of Apple-1, Jobs and Wozniak launched Apple-2 in 1977, which continued to remained in production and improvements until 1993.